-Although I’m sure Schönefeld is the traditional party hub, I think he touches on a valid point.
-Indeed, Tegel – old, weary and on its last breath – is the last representative of the fading “poor, but sexy“-Berlin; the city in its rowdy years, free from the burden of work, retail, office spaces, skyscrapers and housing issues.
-In many ways and for many people, the short code TXL became their entry stamp to a new home outside of the norm – far away from airports that looked like malls, and cities that looked like you couldn’t afford to live in them.
-That mentality of “anything goes” that once adorned Berlin and its residents’ lifestyles is now being pushed aside by (and with) all that money that seems to rule the rest of the world.
+In many ways and for many people, the TXL shortcode became synonymous to a new home outside of the usual conventions – far away from airports that looked like malls and cities that looked like you couldn’t afford to live in them.
+That mentality of “anything goes” that once adorned Berlin and its residents’ lifestyles is now being pushed aside by (and with) all that money that seems to rule the rest of the world

 No wonder, then, people tend to be amused about the hiccups of BER (as opposed to be enraged) – the longer the opening of new airport stays in limbo, the longer we get to hold on to an ancient vision of our Berlin utopia: a nice, somewhat provincial place, perhaps a little ugly, truly efficient, doesn’t cost much, doesn’t sell you crap, gets you where you want to go.